maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 - **`GossipEvent`**: message being communicated through gossip over the network.
 Its `payload` represents a `Vote`.
 It also contains two optional hashes: `self_parent` and `other_parent` and a `GossipCause`
 - **`GossipRequestRpc`/`GossipResponseRpc`**: the data structures used to communicate `GossipEvent`s between nodes
 - **section**: partition of the network constituted of a number of nodes, satisfying the description in the [Disjoint Section RFC](https://github.com/maidsafe/rfcs/blob/master/text/0037-disjoint-groups/0037-disjoint-groups.md)
 - **sync event**: the `GossipEvent` created by a node, when receiving gossip to record receipt of that latest gossip
 - **gossip graph**: the directed acyclic graph (DAG) formed by `GossipEvent`s which holds information about the order any given node voted for network events, and which votes a given node knows about
+- **N**: number of valid voters of a section
+- **t**: number of faulty (malicious, dead or otherwise misbehaving) nodes in a section
 - **supermajority**: strictly more than `2/3` of the voting members of a section.
 No member that was consensused `Dead` in our `gossip_graph` will ever be considered again as a voting member in this definition
 - **seen**: a `GossipEvent` is seen by a later one if there is a directed path going from the latter to the former in the gossip graph
 - **strongly seen**: a `GossipEvent` is strongly seen by another one if it is seen via multiple directed paths passing through a supermajority of the nodes
 - **valid `Block`**: `Block` formed via a strongly seen supermajority of `Vote`s
 - **stable `Block`**: a valid `Block` that has also had its order decided via order consensus
 - **observer**: the first gossip event created by a node X which can see that `GossipEvent`s created by a supermajority of nodes can see a valid `Block` which is not yet stable.
 The `Block` that's seen as valid may be different for different nodes
 - **meta vote**: the meta vote of a given observer for a given node X is the binary answer to this question: "does this observer strongly see any vote for a valid `Block` which is not yet stable by node X?"
-By definition, each observer carries `N` meta votes where `N` is the number of valid voters of this section, of which `> 2N/3` are `true`.
+By definition, each observer carries `N` meta votes of which `> 2N/3` are `true`.
 Note that a meta vote is virtual: no node ever explicitly casts a meta vote, but it is instead an after the fact interpretation of ordinary gossip
-- **binary value gossip**: our adaptation of "binary value broadcast".
+- **binary value gossip**: also known as "BV-gossip", it is our adaptation of "binary value broadcast".
 It is an algorithm used to communicate (virtual) binary values over gossip with the following properties:
   - **Obligation**: If `>= N/3` correct nodes BV-gossip the same value `v`, `v` is eventually added to the set of binary values (`bin_values`) of each correct node
-  - **Justification**: If `bin_values` contains `v`, it has been BV-gossiped by a correct node
+  - **Justification**: If `bin_values` (see below for definition) contains `v`, it has been BV-gossiped by a correct node
   - **Uniformity**: If `v` is added to the set `bin_values` of a correct node, it will eventually be added to all correct nodes' `bin_values`
   - **Termination**: Eventually the set `bin_values` of each correct node is not empty
 - **estimate**: in the context of binary value gossip, a value proposed by a node for a given variable